 All of these examples of randomness either currently appear in blockchain-based games, or are poised to as the space develops.
 However, there is a particular form of input randomness that has outsized importance from an economic perspective for blockchain game developers and players: input randomness used to determine player rewards.
 This can include the opening of loot boxes, the crafting of items, and the distribution of prizes for achieving certain in-game milestones.

 Unlike other forms, which are deployed to impede or complicate player progress towards mastery, this type of randomness rewards players along their path.
-“Reward randomness” is also unique in that the in-game rewards can often be bought and sold on secondary markets, adding a layer of profit incentive on top of a game’s base level of fun.
+“Reward randomness” is also unique in that the in-game rewards can often be bought and sold on secondary markets, adding a layer of profit incentive on top of a game’s base level of fun to create a gaming dynamic known as GameFi.
 This type of randomness is poised to become a crucial cog in the forthcoming blockchain-based gaming economy.

 Economic Impact of Reward Randomness

 A report from the gaming research firm NewZoo anticipates a nearly $160 billion total gaming market in 2020, with the potential for that market to surpass $200 billion annually by 2023.
 Of that, the purchase of in-game avatar ‘skins,’ item bundles, and additional content currently accounts for $50 billion yearly — nearly a third of the entire market.
 How much of this virtual goods market comes from random distribution tools like ‘loot boxes’ — randomized in-game items or skin bundles — is unclear, but likely accounts for a significant portion.